khrynczenko/blog/content/2020-05-27-no_discard.md

 ```

 # What does `[[nodiscard]]` do?
-In case where it is used with a *class* or *enum* it indicates that when value of such type is returned from any function and not used in any way
+When it is used with a *class* or *enum* it indicates that when the value of
+such type is returned from any function and not used in any way
-a compiler should emit warning to the user.
-Below is an example of such
+the compiler should emit a warning to the user.
+Below is an example of such a
 situation.

 ```c++